Shubhangigupt/bharatintertask1/README.md

 # bharatintertask1
-task 1of bharat intern as a part of full stack web development internship i have successfully completed my second task as a content management tool intern at Bharat!
+Task 1of bharat_intern as a part of full stack web development internship I have successfully completed my first task as a content management tool intern at Bharat_intern!